 Third century B.C.

-The Etruscans built their cities mainly near geothermal areas and used the products derived from them – alabaster, travertine, iron oxides, thermal mud as commercial goods.
+The Etruscans built their cities mainly near geothermal areas and used the products derived from them – alabaster, travertine, iron oxides, and thermal mud as commercial goods.

 The oldest remains of the Etruscan spa complex at Sasso Pisano, in Tuscany, date from the 3rd century BCE.